google/site-kit-wp/.github/ISSUE_TEMPLATE/feature_request.md

 _Do not alter or remove anything below.
 The following sections will be managed by moderators only._

+## Acceptance criteria

+* <!-- One or more bullet points for acceptance criteria. -->

+## Implementation Brief

+* <!-- One or more bullet points for how to technically resolve the issue. -->

 ## Changelog entry

 * <!-- One sentence summarizing the PR, to be used in the changelog. -->

-## Acceptance criteria

-* <!-- One or more bullet points for acceptance criteria. -->